 Once the operation manual is set, you need to put in detail how each of these operations is to be done.
 In other words, you need to keep a note of the steps that you need to follow to complete the task.
 This will ensure that no action is missed, and the outcome is not compromised in any way.

 Mapping how a particular restaurant is marketed through contacting customers is also crucial for your manual.
 You must be able to identify your potential buyers, which is where your products and services would hold off.
 This one core process needs to be noted down in steps to ensure that all the little steps are fulfilled.

 The next step in creating a restaurant SOP is to create a checklist to make sure that your staff is working according to the right parameters.
-The first part of the SOP should contain an overview of the parameters and core processes.
-Continuing that, the checklist must contain how a specific operation is achieved.
+The first part of the SOP should contain an overview of the settings and core processes.
+Continuing that the checklist must include how a specific operation is achieved.

 The checklist that you have prepared must contain if the staff was greeted and attended in time, within 5 minutes of their seating.
-After that, the operations shift from services to the food serving and quality.
+After that, the operations shift from services to food serving and quality.
 The food served must be fresh at all times of the day.
-Other parameters that you can include in the operations is the preparation protocol of your food.
+Another parameter that you can include in the operations is the preparation protocol of your food.

-All in all, you could look at a restaurant SOP as our savior guide to tackle anything and everything that your restaurant is currently facing/might face in the future.
-It will be extremely helpful for your brand, especially when you are running a chain of restaurants.
+All in all, you could look at a restaurant SOP as our savior guide to tackling anything, and everything that your restaurant is currently facing/might face in the future.
+It will be beneficial for your brand, especially when you are running a chain of restaurants in 2021.
 Therefore, it is always better to have your restaurant SOP handy while handling restaurant operations.